Tight Complexity Bounds for Optimizing Composite Objectives: Lower bounds for randomized algorithms

 The same argument as was used in the discussion after theorem \ref{thm:RandSBLower} to show the $\Omega(m)$ term of the lower bound can be used here, as the function in that construction was both smooth and strongly convex.

-As mentioned above, Lemma \ref{lem:keyrand2} requires that the norm of all query points be bounded by $B$.
+As mentioned above, Lemma \ref{lem:keyrand4} requires that the norm of all query points be bounded by $B$.
 We argued above that the optimum of $F$ must lie within the $B$-ball around the origin.
 Even so, we can slightly modify our construction to show that even if the algorithm were allowed to query arbitrarily large points, it still would not be able to optimize $F$ quickly.
-Define:
+Define $f'_{i,j}$ through its gradient as:

 This new function is continuous, $\gamma$-smooth, and $\lambda$-strongly convex, and it also has the property that querying the function at a point $x$ outside the $B$-ball, it is no more informative than querying at $B\frac{x}{\norm{x}}$.
 That is, an algorithm that was not allowed to query outside the $B$-ball could simulate the result of such queries.
 Since that restricted algorithm can't optimize $F'$ well, as proven above, another algorithm which could query at arbitrary points, therefore could not either. \end{proof}